 One Paper Time: 3 Hours 30 Marks

+Unitwise Weightage

 Units Marks

 A. Live stock Practical 16

 B. Observation 05

 C. Collection and Visits 05

-D. VivaVoce 04
+D. Viva Voce 04

 A. Livestock Practical 38 Pds.

+A. Livestock Practical

-- (a) Handling of bullocks for field operation/drenching/shoe fixing.
+- Handling of bullocks for field operation/drenching/shoe fixing. (a)

 - (b) Score-card, method of judging milch animals.

 - (c) Sign of heat in cows.

 - (d) Grooming.

 - (e) Determination of age of cattle

 - (f) Computing ration for an animal.

-- (g) Preparation of hay and silage.
+- Preparation of hay and silage. (g)

 - (h) Calculating the body weight of farm animals.

 - (i) Care and handling of pregnant and milch cattle.

-- (j) Administration of some common medicines.
+- Administration of some common medicines. (j)

 - (k) Studying of the signs of sick animals.